Trans-European Drug Information: The TEDI project

-The project and network are hosted by the Polish nonprofit TEDI Nightlife Empowerment & Well-being Network (also known as NEW net or SaferNightlife).
+The project and the network are hosted by the Polish nonprofit TEDI Nightlife Empowerment & Well-being Network (also known as NEW net or SaferNightlife).

 Network

 As of 2022, the TEDI network was integrated by 20 organizations across 13 countries (Austria, Belgium, Finland, France, Germany, Italy, Luxembourg, the Netherlands, Portugal, Slovenia, Spain, Switzerland, and the United Kingdom).
 A team of professionals from various fields (substance use disorder prevention workers, pharmacists, chemists, etc.) across network member organizations constitutes the TEDI project's team.

 Database

 The aims of the Trans-European Drug Information project are to collect, monitor and analyze the evolution of the European recreational drug market trends, and to regularly report the findings.
 Since 2011, the database has facilitated the centralization and comparison of information collected at the local level.

-The TEDI database also feeds into the early warning system of the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).
-EMCDDA and the TEDI network also collaborate on the organization of conferences and trainings.
+The TEDI database also feeds into the early warning system of the European Union Drugs Agency (EUDA, formerly EMCDDA).
+EUDA and the TEDI network also collaborate on the organization of conferences and trainings.

-In 2019, the mobile application TripApp was launched by a consortium or organizations, sharing in real-time alerts from the TEDI database in addition to connecting app users with local harm reduction providers.
+In 2019, the mobile application TripApp was launched by a consortium or organizations, sharing in real-time alerts from the TEDI database, in addition to connecting app users with local harm reduction providers.
 The app received an award from the Council of Europe in 2021.